smile4nicki/Java-Pokemon-Battler/README.md

 Once you have all the necessary parts fully tested, make the game!

+*This can be done in Java with scanners*
 Using the [inquirer library] (https://www.npmjs.com/package/inquirer), build a command line application to play your pokemon battle game.
 The game should be played using inputs and selections.
 Extra Requirements